Singular Perturbations of Nonlocal HJB Equations in Multiscale Stochastic Control: Convergence of nonlocal HJB equations

 We say $u$ is a viscosity solution of (\ref{nHJBu}) if it is both a subsolution and a supersolution of (\ref{nHJBu}). \end{defn}

-The existence and the uniqueness of the solution $u$ of \eqref{nHJBu} on $\mathbb{R}^n$ or $\Omega$ are established in the framework of the viscosity solution, see e.g. Pham \cite{HP98}, Barles and Imbert \cite{BI08}, Ciomaga \cite{C2012}.
-Moreover, by Schauder estimates (see e.g. \cite{BCI2012}), $u^{\epsilon}$ is Lipschitz continuous.
-The nonlocal HJB equation (\ref{nHJBu}) also has the following maximum principle (see e.g. \cite[Theorem 7]{C2012}). \begin{cor} (Maximum principle) Let $u$ be a viscosity subsolution to (\ref{nHJBu}) that attains a maximum at $(x_{0},t_{0}) \in [0,T) \times \Omega$.
-Then $u$ is a constant in $[0,t_{0}]\times\Omega$. \end{cor}
+The existence and the uniqueness of the solution $u$ of \eqref{nHJBu} on $\mathbb{R}^n$ or smooth connect bounded open set $\Omega \subset \mathbb{R}^n$ are established in the framework of the viscosity solution, see e.g. Pham \cite{HP98}, Barles and Imbert \cite{GC08}, Ciomaga \cite{AC12}.
+Moreover, by Schauder estimates (see e.g. \cite{GB12}), $u^{\varepsilon}$ is Lipschitz continuous with respect to $t,x$.
+By time-reversal transformation $t \mapsto T-t$ and \cite[Theorem 18]{AC12}, the nonlocal HJB equation \eqref{nHJBu} in bounded domain $\Omega$ also has the following maximum principle. \begin{cor} (Maximum principle) Let $\Omega \subset \mathbb{R}^n$ be a open, simply connected, and bounded domain.
+Let $u$ be a viscosity subsolution to (\ref{nHJBu}) that attains a maximum at $(x_{0},t_{0}) \in [0,T] \times \Omega$.
+Then $u$ is a constant in $[t_{0},T]\times\Omega$. \end{cor}

-In the whole space, we have the following comparison result for the HJB equation (\ref{nHJBu}), see e.g. \cite{BI08, C2012}.
+In the whole space, we have the following comparison result for the HJB equation (\ref{nHJBu}), see e.g. \cite{GC08, AC12}.